 How is "Let's Talk" different from meeting with counselors from Counseling and Psychological Services (CAPS)?

 A: CAPS provides counseling services, which usually consists of weekly 45-60 minute appointments, which have to be made in advance.
 "Let's Talk" is NOT counseling.
-It is a drop-in service where students can have an informal consultation with a counselor from time to time, conveniently located on campus at the Law School.
+It is a drop-in service where students can have an informal consultation with a counselor from time to time, conveniently located at various campus locations.

 A: This service is open to all registered Wayne State University students.
 You may want to visit Let's Talk if:

-- You have a specific problem and would like to talk with someone objective.
+- You have a specific problem and would like to talk with someone who is objective

 I think I have a problem that would benefit from counseling, but I don't know anything about counseling.
 Would going to "Let's Talk" help me figure out what to do?

 A: Absolutely.
 The counselor will listen and help you to determine if counseling is a more viable option.
 The counselor can provide or answer your questions regarding counseling and CAPS services.
 You and the counselor will collaborate on the best solution for you.

 I'm reading this right now and trying to figure out where to go to get help because I'm in an immediate crisis.
 Can I go to "Let's Talk"?

 A: Let's Talk is not a crisis service and as such, should not be utilized as one.
 In the event you or a friend is in immediate crisis or danger, please contact WSU's Public Safety at 313-577-2222, or go to your local emergency room.
 The Wayne County 24-hour Crisis Center number is 313-224-7000 or 1-800-241-4949.

 I'm currently seeing a counselor at CAPS, and I would like to talk to someone sooner than my next appointment.
 Can I go to "Let's Talk"?